INTRODUCTION

 Bonds are used to spread the cost of construction of a public facility over time, such that those who benefit from it over time share in the costs.
 The County government and four of its agencies are authorized by State law and/or County Charter to issue debt to finance CIP projects.
 This debt may be either general obligation or self-supporting debt.

-County government general obligation bonds are issued for a wide variety of functions such as transportation, public schools, community college, public safety, and other programs.
+County government general obligation bonds are issued for a wide variety of functions such as transportation, public schools, the community college, public safety, and other programs.
 These bonds are legally-binding general obligations of the County and constitute an irrevocable pledge of its full faith and credit and unlimited taxing power.
-The money to repay general obligation debt comes primarily from General Fund revenues, except that debt service on general obligation bonds, if any, issued for projects of Parking Districts, Liquor, or Solid Waste funds is supported from the revenues of those enterprises.
+The money to repay general obligation debt comes primarily from General Fund revenues, except that debt service on general obligation bonds, if any, issued for projects of Parking Districts, Liquor, or Solid Waste Funds is supported from the revenues of those enterprises.

-County Revenue Bonds are bonds authorized by the County to finance specific projects such as parking garages and solid waste facilities, with debt service to be paid from pledged revenues received in connection with the projects.
+County revenue bonds are bonds authorized by the County to finance specific projects such as parking garages and solid waste facilities, with debt service to be paid from pledged revenues received in connection with the projects.
 Proceeds from revenue bonds may be applied only to costs of projects for which they are authorized.
 They are considered separate from general obligation debt and do not constitute a pledge of the full faith and credit or unlimited taxing power of the County.

 County revenue bonds have been used in the Bethesda and Silver Spring Parking Districts, supported by parking fees and fines together with parking district property taxes.
 County revenue bonds have also been issued for County Solid Waste Management facilities, supported with the revenues of the Solid Waste Disposal system.